AgileVentures/AgileVentures/ASSOCIATE.md

 Posting to StackOverflow or similar forums is a fantastic way to get quick feedback on any coding problem you may have.
 You'll need to follow the [guidelines](http://stackoverflow.com/help/how-to-ask) on how to ask a good question, but assuming you do and you post a link to your question into the #techtalk channel, and follow any instructions from AV mentors on how to improve your question, then we'll do our best to answer it, including starring it and up-voting to help attract the attention of others in case we cannot provide a direct answer ourselves.

-Premium cost is currently 5 pounds a month.
+Premium cost is currently &#xa3;5 a month.
 [Sign up to be an AgileVentures Associate](http://www.agileventures.org/subscriptions/new?plan=associate)

 ### Frequently Asked Questions